Re-reading The Limits to Growth

 This is my large simplification of the model that sits behind World3 (to be clear, this does not come from Limits to Growth).

-In summary, industrial capital and non-renewable resources combine to create industrial output, which in terms creates persistent pollution.
+In summary, industrial capital and non-renewable resources combine to create industrial output, which in turn creates persistent pollution.
 This then reduces food production – and so capital is diverted from industrial production to agricultural production, and so, in turn, industrial output declines.

 From this, the Limits to Growth team developed 10 scenarios, representing different paths and making different assumptions about rates of population growth and industrial output.
 The most common outcome, after thousands of runs of the model, is “overshoot and collapse”, with industrial output declining in the 2020s and population declining in the 2030s.
 As they say, you don’t necessarily need a model to understand this, but a model enables you to be clear about your assumptions about the world.